tsgates/arch-wiki-markdown/wiki/ASUS_Eee_PC_1015pn.md

 With the Western Digital hard disc (eg. WD2500BEVT), there is an important issue: using the APM (Advanced Power Management) there are too nomerous spin-down, that can damage the hard drive.
-To confirm this issue, you have to install smartmontools from Official Repositories.
+To confirm this issue, you have to install smartmontools from Official repositories.

 And you have to run multiple times this command (once in a minute for like 5 minutes):